A Brief History of the Historic Site

 In late 1982 Mrs. Maria Cole, a niece of Dr. Brown's, visited friend and schoolmate Marie Gibbs of Greensboro.
 Together they returned to the campus where both had been students and expressed a joint desire for recognition of Brown's social and educational contributions.
 Immediately Gibbs and others began sponsoring meetings of Palmer alumni and enlisting support.
 They met with North Carolina's Division of Archives and History to explore ideas.

 In 1985, the foundation and others convinced the legislators to appropriate $400,000 for land acquisition and initial restoration of the Palmer campus.
 After lengthy negotiations, Archives and History purchased from the American Muslim Mission 40 acres containing the heart of the campus.
-The site is a memorial to Charlotte Hawkins Brown and will link her work at Palmer to the larger themes of African American education and women's history in North Carolina, the South, and the United States as a whole.
+The site is a memorial to Dr. Charlotte Hawkins Brown and links her work at Palmer to the larger themes of African American education and women's history in North Carolina, the South, and the United States as a whole.